chrisnoonan98675/site/xl-deploy/concept/xl-deploy-cloud-foundry-plugin.markdown

     * **Username**: User name to use for authentication.
     * **Password**: Password to use for authentication.

-## Provision a Cloud Foundry space using a CI
+## Provision a Cloud Foundry space

+To provision a new Cloud Foundry space:

 1. Under **Applications**, create an application (`udm.Application`) and deployment package (`udm.DeploymentPackage`).
 2. Under the deployment package, create a `cloudFoundry.SpaceSpec` CI.
-Specify the following properties:
-    * **Space Name**: Space name to use.
+3. Specify the **Space Name** to use.
 If not provided, the CI name will be used as the space name.

-    * Alternatively we can also use already created spaces by creating them on `cloudFoundry.Organization` by clicking on it in Infrastructure.
+Alternatively, you can use a space that already exists in Cloud Foundry by creating a `cloudFoundry.Space` CI under the `cloudFoundry.Organization` CI (in **Infrastructure**).

 ##  Push an application to Cloud Foundry

+To push an application to Cloud Foundry:

 1. Under **Applications**, create an application (`udm.Application`) and deployment package (`udm.DeploymentPackage`).
 2. Under the deployment package, create a `cloudFoundry.AppSpec` CI.
 Specify the following required properties: